Table of Contents

 - Is the system being used for work?

-If the answer to the mentioned questions is no, reconsider using that system to monitor the employee.
-Even with consent, the employer owes a justification to monitor a personal phone or computer that isn’t used for work.
+If the answer to the question is no, reconsider using that system to monitor the employee.
+Even with consent, the employer owes a justification to monitor a personal phone or computer not used for work.

-If your organization permits employees to use their owned devices for work, you’ll need to develop a suitable Bring Your Own Device (BYOD) corporate policy.
+If your organization permits employees to use their devices for work, you must develop a suitable Bring Your Own Device (BYOD) corporate policy.

 Compliance: On-Premises Tracking